Blendify/blender-manual/trunk/blender_docs/manual/physics/dynamic_paint/canvas.rst

 Some "paint effects" affect wet paint only.

 Dry
-   Completely disable drying, useful for indefinitely spreading paint
+   Completely disable drying is useful for indefinitely spreading paint.

    Color Dry
       It can be used to define wetness level when paint colors start to shift to surface "background".